salawee/Fuel-Consumption-Forecasting-for-U.S.-Electricity-Generation/README.md

-# Fuel Consumption Forecasting for U.S. Electricity Generation
+# ⚡ Fuel Consumption Forecasting for U.S. Electricity Generation ⚡

-## Overview
+## 🔍 Overview
 This repository presents a comprehensive study on fuel consumption forecasting crucial for electricity generation in the United States.
 It covers data from 2015 to 2022 and employs advanced statistical and machine learning techniques to forecast future trends.
 This analysis supports policymakers, industry stakeholders, and academic researchers by providing insights into energy trends, promoting sustainable and efficient energy management.

-## Table of Contents
+## 📑Table of Contents
 - [Introduction](#introduction)
 - [Data Sources](#data-sources)
 - [Methodology](#methodology)